ibm-apiconnect/api-discovery-otel-collector/Nginx-README.md

 ### 1. otel-webserver-module
 The Otel-webserver module can be found at the following location - https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module

-The webserver module can be found as downloadable in [releases](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases)
+The webserver module can be found and downloaded from [releases](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases)

 To configure the webserver module and to send traces to the Opentelemetry collector, you can update the nginx deployment to use the OTEL_EXPORTER_OTLP_ENDPOINT to point to the Apiconnect discovery collector
 ```